Search by Keyword

 More 1963 BBC radio recordings of "Please Please Me" followed, the next being on March 6th at The Playhouse Theatre in Manchester between 8 and 8:45 pm for the show “Here We Go,” which was produced by Peter Pilbeam and broadcast on March 12th between 5 and 5:29 pm.
 Then on March 16th in Studio 3A of Broadcasting House in London between 10 am and 12 noon, The Beatles recorded a live performance of the song for “Saturday Club,” which was produced by Jimmy Grant and Bernie Andrews.
 The next recording was on March 21st in Studio One of BBC Piccadilly Studios in London between 1 and 2 pm for the show “On The Scene,”which aired on March 28th between 5 and 5:29 pm.
 They were back in Studio One of BBC Piccadilly Studios on April 1st to record the song between 2:30 and 5:30 pm for the show “Side By Side,” which aired on April 22nd between 5 and 5:29 pm.

 They also recorded it on April 3rd at The Playhouse Theatre in London between 8:30 to 9:45 pm for the show “Easy Beat,” which was broadcast on April 7th between 10:31 and 11:30 am.
-On April 4th, a surprisingly clear private recording of the song was made by John Bloomfield, a fifteen-year-old student in the audience of Stowe School at Roxburgh Hall in Stowe where The Beatles performed a total of 22 songs between 6:30 to 7:30 pm.
+On April 4th, a surprisingly clean and clear private recording of the song was made by John Bloomfield, a fifteen-year-old student in the audience of Stowe School at Roxburgh Hall in Stowe where The Beatles performed a total of 22 songs between 6:30 to 7:30 pm.
 Another private recording of the song was made on April 5th when The Beatles gave an early evening live performance for record company executives at EMI House in central London, during a presentation ceremony to celebrate the award of their first silver disc for their Parlophone single "Please Please Me," Paul counting off the song with "One, Two, Nine...!"

-May 21st was the date for its recording at The Playhouse Theatre in London between 10 and 11:15 pm before a live audience for the show “Steppin’ Out,” which was produced by Terry Henebery and broadcast on June 3rd between 10:31 and 11:30 am.
+May 21st was the date for its recording at The Playhouse Theatre in London between 10 and 11:15 pm before a live audience for the show “Steppin’ Out,” produced by Terry Henebery and aired on June 3rd between 10:31 and 11:30 am.
 It was next recorded on July 16th at BBC Paris Studio in London between 6 and 8:30 pm for the ninth edition of their “Pop Go The Beatles” show, which was produced by Ian Grant and broadcast on August 13th between 5 and 5:29 pm.
 The last BBC recording of "Please Please Me" was on October 16th at The Playhouse Theatre in London between 9 and 10 pm for the radio show “Easy Beat,” which aired on October 20th between 10:31 and 11:30 am.

 In order to be complete, mention should be made of a January 23rd, 1969 recording session at Apple Studios.
 The Beatles were rehearsing / recording material for their latest project, “Get Back,” which eventually became the album “Let It Be,” released on May 8th, 1970.
 The rehearsals for this project were done while the tapes were rolling, which caught the band joking, arguing, and engaging in impromptu jam sessions.